fmalina/revisions-blocl/activism/savingcapitalism.md

 A market—any market—requires that government make and enforce the rules of the game.

-Government doesn’t “intrude” on the “free market.”
+Government doesn't “intrude” on the “free market.”
 It creates the market.

 The rules reflect who in society has the most power to make or influence them.